FamilySearch/GEDCOM/specification/gedcom.md

 :::note
 This specification does not permit `LANG` in every place where human language text might appear.
-Conversations are ongoing about adding it in more places in a future version of the spec.
+Conversations are ongoing about adding it in more places in a future version of the specification.
-Using the current spec, additional language tagging can be accomplished using a [documented extension tag](#extension-tags) by including this in the header:
+Using the current specification, additional language tagging can be accomplished using a [documented extension tag](#extension-tags) by including this in the header:

 ```gedcom